-This guest post is a real first – I’ve let my Canadian fiancé get a word in for once – to share his experience of skiing in Cortina.
+This guest post is a real departure – I’ve let my Canadian fiancé get a word in for once – to share his experience of travelling to Europe for the first time since moving to the UK: a weekend skiing in Cortina.

 He explains what skiing and snowboarding in the Dolomites feels like from the perspective of a native Canadian more used to taking to the rather different slopes of British Columbia…

 What Does This Post Cover?